 The City shall endeavor to maintain a positive relationship with the investment community.
-The Chief Financial Officer/Director of Finance and the City's financial advisor shall, as necessary, prepare reports and other forms of communications regarding the City's indebtedness, as well as its future financing plans.
-This includes information presented to the press and other media. -The information includes, but is not limited to, the annual program of services, ACFR, financial plans, capital improvement plans, and comprehensive development plans.
+The Director of Finance and the City's financial advisor shall, as necessary, prepare reports and other forms of communications regarding the City's indebtedness, as well as its future financing plans.
+This includes information presented to the press and other media.
+The information includes, but is not limited to, the annual program of services, CAFR, financial plans, capital improvement plans, and comprehensive development plans.

 All forms of media deemed appropriate and immediately available to the City will be utilized to disseminate information to all investors.
-Examples include the Texas Bond Reporter and the Texas Municipal Reports published by the Municipal Advisory Council of Texas (the "MAC"), The Bond Buyer, and the Electronic Municipal Market Access system ("EMMA") maintained by the Municipal Securities Rulemaking Board (the "MSRB"). -Bond counsel and financial advisor will advise on the use of electronic media in connection with the City's debt program.
+Examples include the Texas Bond Reporter and the Texas Municipal Reports published by the Municipal Advisory Council of Texas (the "MAC"), The Bond Buyer, and the Electronic Municipal Market Access system ("EMMA") maintained by the Municipal Securities Rulemaking Board (the "MSRB").
+Bond counsel will advise on the use of electronic media in connection with the City's debt program.